Egglol1/Egglol1/README.md

 Hi There!

-I am currently working on an API that shares information about movies
+I am currently working on an app that shows scheduled coding events

 I am a student with CareerFoundry